Legends Classic (basketball tournament): Brackets

+2024

+The 2024 tournament took place at the Barclays Center in Brooklyn, on November 21 & 22, 2024.

+2023

+The 2023 tournament took place at Barclays Center in Brooklyn.
+It took place on November 16 & 17, 2023.

 2022

-The 2022 tournament will take place at Barclays Center in Brooklyn The tournament is set to take place from Wednesday, November 16 to Thursday, November 17, 2022.
+The 2022 tournament took place at Barclays Center in Brooklyn The tournament took place from Wednesday, November 16 to Thursday, November 17, 2022.

-Championship Round

 2021

 The 2021 tournament was set to return to the Barclays Center in Brooklyn but was played at the Prudential Center in Newark.
 The tournament took place from Monday, November 22 to Tuesday, November 23, 2021.
 Texas and UCLA were originally set to play, but were replaced by Georgia and Providence.

-Championship Round

 2020

 The field for the tournament for the year 2020 initially included four teams instead of the usual eight due to COVID-19 concerns.
 BYU replaced Notre Dame after they pulled out of the field.
 Then later Vanderbilt withdrew from the tournament as well and the format for the competition was changed to a showcase format.
 The location of the tournament was also relocated to the Mohegan Sun Arena in Uncasville, Connecticut.
 The participants in the 2020 group included: